Soli Deo Gloria!

 Jesus Before Herod

 6 When Pilate heard this, he asked whether the man was a Galilean.
 7 And when he learned that he belonged to Herod’s jurisdiction, he sent him over to Herod, who was himself in Jerusalem at that time.
 8 When Herod saw Jesus, he was very glad, for he had long desired to see him, because he had heard about him, and he was hoping to see some sign done by him.
 9 So he questioned him at some length, but he made no answer.
 10 The chief priests and the scribes stood by, vehemently accusing him.
-11 And Herod with his soldiers treated him with contempt and mocked him.
-Then, arraying him in splendid clothing, he sent him back to Pilate. …Read More
+11 And Herod with his soldiers treated him with contempt and mocked him.…Read More

 I was speaking to a woman today who was increasingly running into Christians who see no real differences between the decent Mormon neighbors around them and their own Christian confession.
 Sadly, this is an increasing trend as Churches fail to instill a number of important truths into the lives of their people, paramount among them being the nature of the Gospel.
 What is also lacking, however, is a clear understanding of the image of God that remains in man (though corrupted by the Fall).